ucu-computer-science/UCU_Linux_Club/docs/programs.md

 - [tiv](https://github.com/stefanhaustein/TerminalImageViewer)

 #### Python interpreter
-Basic Python interpreter, called CPython (`python3` in the terminal), is good enough, but it is not very fast and does not have a lot of features
+Basic Python interpreter, called Cython (`python3` in the terminal), is good enough, but it is not very fast and does not have a lot of features
 - IPython - have a beautiful interface with autocomplete
-- PyPy - very fast interpreter (about 20-30 times faster)
+- PyPy - in average 4.2 times faster than Cython

 #### For git management
 - [lazygit](https://github.com/jesseduffield/lazygit)